Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Could property prices jump again in Ho Chi Minh City as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Ho Chi Minh City within the next 12 months is medium to high, particularly in infrastructure-linked corridors where Metro Line 1 is now operating and Ring Road 3 is scheduled to open before mid-2026.
+As of early 2026, the likelihood of a renewed price surge in Ho Chi Minh City is medium to high, especially in infrastructure-linked corridors where Metro Line 1 is operating and Ring Road 3 sections are expected by mid-2026.

 Please also note that we regularly publish and update real estate price forecasts for Ho Chi Minh City here.